Perfect matching modules, dimer partition functions and cluster characters: Introduction

-In more detail, the structure of the paper is as follows.
 In Section~\ref{sec:clucats-dimers}, we describe the notion of a consistent dimer model on a disc, in terms of a Postnikov diagram $D$, a bipartite graph $\plabic(D)$ or a quiver with faces $Q(D)$.
 We also describe the dimer algebra $A=A_D$, introduced in \cite{BKM}.
 A fundamental invariant of a dimer model is its type $(k,n)$ (Definition~\ref{d:type}).
 In Section~\ref{sec:bdry-alg}, we describe the two algebras associated to the boundary of the dimer model.
 The first is $B=eAe$, for $e$ a certain boundary idempotent in $A$, and the second is the algebra $\jksalg=\jksalg_{k,n}$ introduced in \cite{JKS} to categorify the Grassmannian cluster algebra $\CC[\grass{k}{n}]$.

 In Section~\ref{sec:PM-mods}, we explain how a perfect matching on $Q(D)$ determines a module $N_\mu$ for the corresponding dimer algebra $A$.
 In the context of Postnikov diagrams, this allows us to prove Proposition~\ref{p:restriction}, showing that $\jksalg$ is canonically a subalgebra of $B$, in such a way that the restriction map $\CM(B)\to \CM(C)$ is fully faithful.
-Thus $\CM(B)$-modules are effectively a special class of $\CM(C)$-modules.
+Thus Cohen--Macaulay $B$-modules are effectively a special class of Cohen--Macaulay $C$-modules.

 In Section~\ref{sec:ind-res}, we study the `induction-restriction' relationship between modules for the algebras $B$ and $A$.
 We recall results from elsewhere showing that $A$ is the endomorphism algebra of a cluster-tilting object $T\in\GP(B)$, when the Postnikov diagram is connected.